-The SA language has a large number of features for indicating aspects such as bounded context, necessity, dominance, relevance, exclusion, interfaces to parent diagram, unique decompositions, shared decomposition and cooperation. primary goal for the language is to provide a medium in which a wide variety of complex situations can be specified using decomposition and structural relationships.
+The SA language has a large number of features for indicating aspects such as bounded context, necessity, dominance, relevance, exclusion, interfaces to parent diagram, unique decompositions, shared decomposition and cooperation. А primary goal for the language is to provide a medium in which a wide variety of complex situations can be specified using decomposition structural and relationships.